 OPAG strongly endorses continued Earth-based research into all bodies of the outer solar system, and development of the technology that enables us to fly there and operate.
 Attempts to actually detect extant extra-terrestrial life should become a NASA objective in the next decade.
 We strongly support the continued development and launch in the early 2020's of the Europa Clipper mission to begin our first detailed study of an ocean world beyond Earth.
-As the next priority flagship mission we strongly endorse a comprehensive ice giant system mission.
+As the highest priority new "flagship" (or "large directed") mission we strongly endorse a comprehensive ice giant system mission.
 Flying to either ice giant is scientifically compelling, but Neptune is preferred since Triton is a higher-priority Ocean Worlds target than Ariel or the other Uranian satellites.
-Beyond the Europa Clipper and Ice Giant orbiter, we encourage a science-driven, cost-effective progression of small and large missions into this rich and diverse region.
+OPAG also strongly supports current pre-project development efforts towards a potential Europa lander, and notes that that these efforts would benefit lander technology developments targeting other Ocean Worlds.
+Beyond the Europa and Ice Giant missions, we encourage a science-driven, cost-effective progression of small and large missions into this rich and diverse region.